trilejay/Job-Portfolio/README.md

 # Work Experience Tracker

-This is a full-stack personal portfolio website with a .
-It showcases dynamic and reusable components, server-side logic, and a responsive frontend
+This is a full-stack personal portfolio website with dynamic and reusable components and a responsive frontend UI.

-## Purpose
+## Functionality
-- The portfolio showcases personal projects, job experience, and skills learned regarding web development.
+- The portfolio includes a table that can be used to input personal projects, job experience, and skills learned.
 - CRUD operations can be managed for dynamic content updates.
-- Users can navigate the website across multiple devices due to its responsive design.
+- Users can navigate the website across multiple devices seamlessly due to its responsive design.

 ## Table of Contents